Exempt Development

 An application is formally lodged upon provision of a full and complete application submitted by the NSW Planning Portal and full payment of the lodgement fees.
 The lodgement fee payable for development applications depends on:

-• the type of development
+- the type of development, and

 Related Information